 Recommended or required downloads.
 The panel contains downloads recommended or needed to create a description.

 Distribution dependent parts.
-This points out that the part in this description is for a specific distribution, so it may not work for others.
-In this case, if there are solutions for other distributions, I will report them here as well.
+This draws attention to the fact that the section in this description is for a specific distribution, so it may not work for others.
+In this case, if there are solutions for other distributions, I will indicate them here as well.

 Time consuming part.
-If it takes a long time to make a particular part, or it takes a long time for the machine (eg compiling source codes, etc.) how long it lasted for me.
-So you can be prepared for it before.
+If a given part takes a long time to complete, or it takes a long time for the machine (eg compiling source codes, etc.), then I indicate that e.g. how long did it take me.
+This way you can prepare for it beforehand.

 Error possible.
-We may make a mistake if we do not pay attention to details and circumstances, which we can correct later, but it is worth avoiding extra work.
+We can make a mistake if we don’t pay attention to the details and conditions, which we can fix afterwards, but it’s worth avoiding unnecessary extra work.

 Fatal error.
 It differs from the previous one in that the error so marked is very difficult, if not impossible, to be corrected without first starting again.
 Of course, this is only relevant for longer tutorials.